Superluminous supernova progenitors have a half-solar metallicity threshold: Introduction

-\citet{Le15} proposed that high sSFR is the primary driver to produce SLSNe, and they found that half of their SLSN hosts are extreme-emission-line galaxies (\ie galaxies exhibiting emission lines with EW $> 100$\r{A}).
+\citet{Le15} proposed that high sSFR is the primary driver to produce SLSNe, and they found that half of their SLSN hosts are extreme-emission-line galaxies (\ie galaxies exhibiting emission lines with EW $> 100$\r{A}; e.g. \citealt{Ca17}).
 They suggested that the progenitors of SLSNe constitute the first generation of stars to explode in a starburst, therefore being even younger and more massive, than the progenitors of LGRBs.
 In contrast, \citet{Lu15} have instead suggested that SLSN Type I progenitors are older and less massive stars than those of LGRBs.
 This is based on the locations of SLSNe Type I within their hosts, which show less of a preference for the brightest regions of the host galaxy when compared to LGRBs.
 Another potential argument is that some SLSN host galaxies have been observed with possible high metallicities, which questions the proposal that low metallicity is a key requirement.
-For example, one of the most metal-rich host galaxies of a SLSN Type I is MLS121104 \citep{Lu14}, with 12 + log (O/H) = 8.8 ($R_{23}$ scale, \citealt{KK04}; hereafter KK04).
+For example, one of the most metal-rich host galaxies of a SLSN Type I is MLS121104 \citep{Lu14}, with $12 + \log$ (O/H) = 8.8 ($R_{23}$ scale, \citealt{KK04}; hereafter KK04).
 However the SN location is clearly offset from the host centre, and further investigation is required to determine if this is indeed the host, or if the metallicity at the SN position is the same as that of the observed galaxy.
 Also, the metallicity estimate needs verification with the detection of the \Oiii $\lambda4363$\AA\ line.
+In this work, we found that the host galaxy of MLS121104 has $12 + \log$ (O/H) = $8.30\pm0.02$ using the N2 scale of \citeauthor{PP04} (2004, hereafter PP04).

 We note here that sSFR itself cannot be a direct physical cause of SLSN progenitor formation, as a star-forming region cannot know about the total SFR or integrated star-formation history (\ie $M_{*}$) of the whole host galaxy.
 Therefore, for this interpretation to be valid, sSFR must instead be indicative of a more physical property.
 For example, a high sSFR could indicate a young stellar population, which could therefore contain massive stars capable of forming SLSNe (\eg as proposed by \citealt{Le15}).
 Alternatively, a top-heavy stellar initial mass function (IMF) has been proposed for star-bursting regions in ultra-compact dwarf galaxies \citep{Da12,Ma12}.
 This would allow an increased number of massive stars to form in these environments, hence causing the preference for SLSN to occur in high-sSFR galaxies.
 We would also note that adjusting the IMF has no observational support from resolved studies of massive stars in Local Group or Local Universe galaxies, across a factors 5-10 in metallicity \citep[see the reviews and references therein of][]{2006ApJ...648..572E,2010ARA&A..48..339B,2011ApJ...741L..26F,2011ASPC..440...29M}.